tracy-o/learning-day/docs/topics/debugging-testing/testing-best-practices.md

 4. GenServers/Supervisors need to be made configurable on startup.
 ```
 ### How to run tests

-To run unit and integration tests:
+To run all tests except smoke tests:

 ```
 mix test
 ```

-To run the automatically generated route matcher tests in [./test/routes/](./test/routes/):
+To run the automatically generated route matcher tests in [./test/routes/](./test/routes/) only:

 ```
-mix routes_test
+mix test --only routes_test
 ```

 To run the automatically generated smoke tests on the example routes in the router [./test/smoke/](./test/smoke/):